 Hot glue gun

 Even though this fall craft idea takes a bit more time, it will add an elegant fall touch to your home.
-Find pretty leaves outside and place them in between two pieces of wax paper.
+Find some pretty leaves outside and place them between two pieces of wax paper.
 Take the sheets of wax paper with the leaves in them and place between the pages of a heavy book.
 Next, stack heavy books on top of the first book, and let it set for a week.

 While the leaves are drying out and flattening, measure a piece of newspaper or scrapbook paper so that it will fit your chosen frame and mat board.
 Once the leaves are dry, flat and ready to go, choose one and carefully paste it onto your newspaper or scrapbook paper using Mod Podge.